Penguinsssssss/DDRM-Level-Editor-v0.3/README.md

 # DDRM-Level-Editor-v0.3
 Benjamin Sullivan junior year semester 1 Programming Studio project

+# Task List (No specific order)
+- Save / Save as / Auto Save ?
+- Export as level file
+  - Currently stored in beats/measures, not milliseconds
+- Allow users to edit level info when in menu
+  - Example, BPM, audio file, file name
+- Create new parts
+  - Get list of instuments for each part
+  - Add new instruments to part
+  - Toggle view between parts
+- Playback button
+   - Allow users to start playback from later in the level ?
+- Create demo song(s)

 ## Tues Nov.
 18 (night)
 - Users can now zoom in and out by holding alt
 - The first beat of every measure is now enlarged (meter is stored internally)